doriordan/skuber/docs/GUIDE.md

 - Import the API definitions from the appropriate package(s)
 - Import the implicit JSON formatters from the appropriate package(s) as described above.
 The API uses these to read/write the request and response data.
-- Declare some additional Akka implicit values as shown below (this is basically to configure the Akka HTTP client which Skuber v2 uses under the hood)
+- Declare some additional Pekko implicit values as shown below (this is basically to configure the Pekko HTTP client which Skuber v2 uses under the hood)
 - Create a Kubernetes client by calling `k8sInit` - this establishes the connection and namespace details for requests to the API
 - Invoke the required requests using the client
 - The requests generally return their results (usually object or list kinds) asynchronously via `Future`s.